Category

 Preview of AlertMedia’s Threat Assessment Template

-Unlike more limited evaluations—such as testing fire alarms or ensuring cameras are working—a physical security audit is a 360-degree review.
+Unlike more limited evaluations, such as testing fire alarms or ensuring cameras are working, a physical security audit is a 360-degree review.
 It covers everything from your building and security systems to plans and procedures to potential threats from your surrounding environment.

 Some organizations have the expertise and resources to perform physical security assessments in-house, but many companies turn to security consultants who specialize in them.
-When possible, it’s best to both leverage your security team’s knowledge and engage a specialist—an extra set of eyes can provide fresh perspectives and catch details that might otherwise slip through the cracks.
+When possible, it’s best to use your security team’s knowledge and engage a specialist—an extra set of eyes can provide fresh perspectives and catch details that might otherwise slip through the cracks.

 How to Conduct a Risk Assessment

-This video will help you facilitate an effective risk assessment at your organization.
+This video will help you facilitate an effective security risk assessment at your organization.

 Resource-RiskAssessment-Video-1920x1005

-Why Are Physical Security Risk Assessments Important?
+Why Are Physical Security Assessments Important?

 You must be ready for remediation if an emergency does unfold, but mitigation is preferable.
-At its core, security should prevent negative outcomes, be they injuries, loss of life, property damage, or theft.
+At its core, security should prevent adverse outcomes, be they injuries, loss of life, property damage, or theft.
 A physical security audit reduces the likelihood of these outcomes by identifying potential risks so you can implement security controls.

 Improve business resilience and risk management